ThatRustySpoonMate/TheLuxHub/README.md

 <h2>Example uses</h2>
-RTD sensor plumbed into downpipe wired directly to Master board as an EGT.<br>
+RTD sensor plumbed into downpipe wired directly to Master board as an EGT.

 Temperature/Humidity (e.g. DHT22) Sensors monitoring battery temp, engine bay temp etc.. all feeding into an Arduino node that relays the data back to the master via LoRa/Wireless.